lines-of-codes/litechat/README.md

 ## Security

+*You are free to perform security audits and report any vulnerabilities through GitHub or through Email.*

 litechat makes use of the Web Crypto API and has the following process.

 When creating an account: generate a RSA-OAEP key pair and store the private key locally,